GTCR: History

 The company was founded in 1980 as Golder Thoma & Co. by Stanley Golder, Carl Thoma, and Bryan Cressey.
-In the 1970s, Golder built the private equity program at First Chicago Corp. where he is noted primarily for backing Federal Express and for efforts as chairman of the National Venture Capital Association and the National Association of Small Business Investment Companies to change federal laws allowing pensions to invest in private equity.
-Golder Thoma & Cressey received much of its initial funding from William M. Blair and upon leaving First Chicago, Golder was replaced by John A. Canning, Jr. who would go on to found rival Chicago private equity firm Madison Dearborn.
+In the 1970s, Golder built the private equity program at First Chicago Corp., where he is noted primarily for backing Federal Express and for efforts as chairman of the National Venture Capital Association and the National Association of Small Business Investment Companies to change federal laws allowing pensions to invest in private equity.
+Golder, Thoma, and Cressey received much of its initial funding from William M. Blair.
+Upon leaving First Chicago, Golder was replaced by John A. Canning Jr., who would go on to found rival Chicago private equity firm Madison Dearborn.

 The firm became Golder Thoma & Cressey in 1984, and with the promotion of Bruce Rauner to partner the firm would come to be known as Golder, Thoma, Cressey, Rauner, Inc. (GTCR), although it would still often be referred to as Golder Thoma.

+In 1993, Golder retired as a partner, but he remained as a consultant to the business.

+By the late 1990s, GTCR had made a name for itself by orchestrating "roll-ups" in such divergent markets as funeral homes, wireless paging, and coin-operated laundries.
+Roll-ups typically involved multiple acquisitions of smaller, similar companies in a particular industry.

+In July 1998, the company inked a $100 million venture capital deal with AppNet Systems Inc., an electronic commerce start-up.

-In 1998, disagreements between the senior partners led Golder, Thoma, Cressey, Rauner, Inc. split into two private equity firms.
+In 1998, disagreements between the senior partners led Golder, Thoma, Cressey, Rauner, Inc. to split into two private equity firms.
 Both firms continue to invest primarily through consolidations of specific industries, referred to as roll-ups: